 This beeswax foundation press plate gives you large-sized foundation sheets.
 You can then trim them to fit your beehive frames.
 The press gives you sheets that can fit anything from shallow to deep beehive frames of Langstroth beehives.
 It imprints a uniform cell size of 5.4mm in the foundation sheets.
 This gives you large bees that are great at foraging and defending the hive.
 You also have the option of going for plates that imprint a cell size of 4.9mm.
 The smaller size of bees helps with Varroa mite control in beehives.
 These plates with hinges weigh a total of approximately 15kg.
 They are easy to use and give you very nicely pressed foundation sheets.Check Price on Amazon

-A DIY Wax Foundation Press
+A DIY Beeswax Foundation Press

-Making a wax foundation press for your beekeeping operation is possible.
+Making your own wax foundation press for your beekeeping operation is possible.
 You can make one using locally available materials.
 It is easier than making a roller mill.
 The major equipment required is drilling and joinery equipment.
 One way to go about making a DIY wax foundation press is to purchase the press plates.
 Commercially available press plates have a honeycomb cell impression on them and are ready to use.
 You then make the mounting frame for the press plates, hinges and other parts that are required.
 This saves you from having to go through the process of making moulds.

 If you have the proper knowledge and are willing to, you can make your own press plates for your DIY wax foundation press.
 The plates should be made from a honey-friendly metal.
 Iron, copper and brass should be avoided.
 If you can get it, stainless steel is the best metal to use.
 The press plates should be of a size big enough to allow pressing of beeswax foundation sheets for shallow, medium and deep frames.